pingcap/docs/production-offline-deployment-using-tiup.md

 #### Pull the mirror using TiUP

-The following steps show how to install a v4.0.0 TiDB cluster using the `tidb` user account in an isolated environment.
+Assume that you are installing a v4.0.0 TiDB cluster using the `tidb` user account in an isolated environment, take the following steps:

 1. Pull the needed components on a machine that has access to the Internet: